jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 });
 ```

-Now we add the `expect()` function that runs the function and passes in the array to be flattened and then compares the results.
+Now we use the `expect()` function that then runs the algo passing in the array to be flattened and then compares the results.

 ```js
 it("should flatten an array of arrays.", () => {